bulbspec/spec/README.md

 [![License](https://img.shields.io/badge/License-BSD_3--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

-Bulb enables projects to leverage dependency injection and inversion of control (IoC) without being coupled to a specific service provider or IoC container implementation.
+Bulb enables projects to leverage dependency injection and dynamic composition without being coupled to a specific service provider or IoC container implementation.

 The [`bulb`][bulb-package] package provides a set of interfaces for resolving values of arbitrary types at runtime.
+Implementations of [`bulb`][bulb-package] interfaces provide mechanisms for specifying how the values should be constructed and how their dependencies are satisfied.
 The documentation is a guide for both consumers and implementors of the interfaces.

 ## Conventions